-Bhavpreet Singh Soni has vast knowledge about the franchisee business and have helped 100+ franchisee to scale up their businesses and to grow them very efficiently.
+Bhavpreet Singh Soni has vast knowledge about the franchisee business and has helped 100+ franchisees to scale up their businesses and to grow them very efficiently.
 (Clients cannot be disclosed for security reasons)

-You can consult him about the same and clear your doubts and queries to get your franchisee business started.
+You can consult him about the same and clear your doubts and queries to get your franchise business started.

 Follow Bhavpreet Singh Soni @